LEA-UCR/MRA-ST/README.md

 ## Data

 * Code to read global and regional data sets from [NARCCAP](https://www.earthsystemgrid.org/project/narccap.html) can be found in this [folder](https://github.com/LEA-UCR/MRA-ST/tree/master/Data_ST)
-* Code to create the design matrices for MCMC can be found in this [file](https://github.com/LEA-UCR/MRA-ST/blob/master/Data_ST/create.designMatricesMCMC.R)

 ## Code

 * Code to run the analysis section from the paper can be found in this [file](https://github.com/LEA-UCR/MRA-ST/tree/master/MCMC_NARCCAP).
-* Code to run two simulations included in the paper can be found in this [file]()
+* Code to run two simulations included in the paper can be found in this [file](https://github.com/LEA-UCR/MRA-ST/tree/master/sim)